Sophie Germain: Later work in elasticity

 Germain published her prize-winning essay at her own expense in 1821, mostly because she wanted to present her work in opposition to that of Poisson.
 In the essay she pointed out some of the errors in his method.

 In 1826 she submitted a revised version of her 1821 essay to the academy.
 According to Andrea Del Centina, the revision included attempts to clarify her work by "introducing certain simplifying hypotheses".
 This put the academy in an awkward position, as they felt the paper to be "inadequate and trivial", but they did not want to "treat her as a professional colleague, as they would any man, by simply rejecting the work".
 So Augustin-Louis Cauchy, who had been appointed to review her work, recommended her to publish it, and she followed his advice.

-One further work of Germain's on elasticity was published posthumously in 1831, her "Mémoire sur la courbure des surfaces".
+One further work of Germain's on elasticity was published the year of her death, posthumously, in 1831, her "Mémoire sur la courbure des surfaces".
 She used the mean curvature in her research (see Honors in number theory).